weirdpattern/tipit/tips/csharp/general/explicit-casting-in-objects.md

-## Casting in objects using the explicit operator
+## Casting objects using the explicit operator

 ### Summary
 Allows the developer to specify the way a cast operation between two classes should work.